-In 2014, the Radicalisation Contact and Advisory Point (MAR) received 40 reports, compared to 20 in 2013 and 16 in 2012.
-Though the number of cases in Rotterdam is still relatively low when compared to the rest of the country and may be explained in part by increased awareness levels, the increase is significant and the nature of the reports received has become more complex.
-In spite of perceived low levels of social tension in Rotterdam, the municipality has sought to pay close attention to this issue, in order to prevent international conflicts from affecting local communities.
+At this moment, in 2019, the Radicalisation Contact and Advisory Point (MAR) has 70 active cases, compared to 60 in 2015 and 20 in 2013.
+Though the number of cases in Rotterdam is still relatively low when compared to some other cities in the country and may be explained in part by increased awareness levels, the increase is significant and the nature of the reports received has become more complex.
+Next to the approach on preventing radicalisation, Rotterdam has sought to pay close attention to social tensions, in order to prevent international conflicts from affecting local communities.

 One of the founding members of the Strong Cities Network, Rotterdam has been a member of the SCN International Steering Committee since the SCN launch in September 2015, and has made an active contribution to network activities and best practice sharing.